gruntjs/grunt-contrib-sass/README.md

 ## Sass task
 _Run this task with the `grunt sass` command._

+[Sass](http://sass-lang.com/) is a preprocessor that adds nested rules, variables, mixins and functions, selector inheritance, and more to css.
+Sass files compile into well-formatted, standard CSS to use in your site or application.

-This task requires you to have [Ruby](http://www.ruby-lang.org/en/downloads/) and [Sass](http://sass-lang.com/download.html).
-If you're on OS X or Linux you probably already have Ruby installed, try `ruby -v` in your terminal.
+This task requires you to have [Ruby](http://www.ruby-lang.org/en/downloads/) and [Sass](http://sass-lang.com/download.html) installed.
+If you're on OS X or Linux you probably already have Ruby installed; test with `ruby -v` in your terminal.
 When you've confirmed you have Ruby installed, run `gem install sass` to install Sass.

 ### Options

 #### trace